-On October 16th, 1956, the 89-year-old Frank Lloyd Wright met with government representatives, city agencies, news reporters, architects, students and curious public citizens at the assembly room in Chicago’s Sherman House.
+He On October 16th, 1956, the 89-year-old Frank Lloyd Wright met with government representatives, news reporters, architects, students and curious public citizens at the assembly room in Chicago’s Sherman House to unveil a new design.
+Frank Lloyd Wright’s skyscraper idea shocked the room.

 The press conference